Zoltan E. Pali, FAIA - Founder + Design Principal at SPF:a | SPF:architects

 zoltan pali, zoltan e. pali, los angeles architect, los angeles architects, SPF:architects, spf:a

-An LA native, Zoltan began his architectural career while a student at UCLA in 1978.
-Prior to starting SPF:a he worked alongside Jerrold E. Lomax, FAIA, a case study maestro and one of the original LA-12, a famed 1976 group exhibition that included Frank Gehry, Cesar Pelli, and Craig Ellwood.
+An LA native, Zoltan began his architectural career while a student at UCLA.
+Prior to founding SPF:a, he worked alongside prominent Case Study architect Jerrold E. Lomax, FAIA, who was one of the original LA12, a famed 1976 group exhibition that included Frank Gehry, Cesar Pelli, and Craig Ellwood.

-Zoltan has served as a visiting professor and lecturer at the University of Southern California, and a visiting critic at both California State Polytechnic University at Pomona School of Architecture and UCLA’s School of Art and Architecture.
+Zoltan has served as a visiting professor and lecturer at the University of Southern California, and a visiting critic at both the Cal Poly Pomona School of Architecture and UCLA School of Art and Architecture.
 In 2005, he was inducted into the American Institute of Architects College of Fellows.

 What do you love about architecture?